-Susan Morée speaks with MaryEllen Garcia, executive director of the New Mexico Coalition Against Domestic Violence, about what's next after the New Mexico Legislature chose not to provide the coalition with any additional funding.
+Susan Morée speaks with MaryEllen Garcia, executive director of the New Mexico Coalition Against Domestic Violence, about what's next after the New Mexico Legislature chose not to provide the coalition with additional funding despite significant need.
 Here's a transcript of their conversation:

 Susan Morée: